top of page

 Rates are only one part of a financing decision, but customers tend to fixate on them when they are introduced too soon.

-They often make decisions based on incomplete information.
-That can cause hesitation or pushback even when the overall structure makes sense.
+When a customer hears a rate before understanding the full context, they often make decisions based on incomplete information.
+This can cause hesitation or pushback, even when the overall structure makes sense.

 Financing works best when expectations are framed around outcomes rather than percentages.